simonmichael/hledger_site/index.md

 </div>

-You can start with hledger very simply, and get more sophisticated as you learn more about double-entry accounting and automation.
+You can start with hledger very simply, and get more sophisticated as you learn more about double-entry accounting and hledger best practices.
 Here are some common ways of using it:

+**Web or terminal UI:**
+[Use hledger-web](web.html) or [use hledger-ui](ui.html) to enter transactions and see reports.

 **Command line:**
 [Use hledger add](add.html)'s interactive prompts to enter transactions, run hledger commands to see reports.

-**Web or terminal UI:**
-[Use hledger-web](web.html) or [use hledger-ui](ui.html) to enter transactions and see reports.

 **Text editor:**
 <table id="example">